Gianatmaja/Udacity-Data-Engineering-Nanodegree/README.md

 ### Project 2: Data Modelling with Apache Cassandra
 In this project, we'll be modelling data using Apache Cassandra and building an ETL pipeline using Python.
 The ETL pipeline will transfer data from a set of csv files within a directory into Apache Cassandra tables.

+### Project 3: Implementing a Cloud Data Warehouse
+In this project, we'll be building an ETL pipeline to load data from S3 to staging tables on Amazon Redshift.
+We'll also execute SQL statements that create the analytics tables from these staging tables.